May 11, 2021

 Meanwhile, hundreds of incendiary kites and balloons launched across the Gaza-Israel border have incinerated thousands of acres of farmland and forests and killed livestock.

-In recent weeks, rockets launched from Gaza have sent residents of southern Israel fleeing to bomb shelters and destroyed one home north of Tel Aviv.
+Rockets launched from Gaza have destroyed homes and sent residents of southern Israel and Jerusalem fleeing to bomb shelters.

 The Social Services Mask